 The application for funding must include:

-- Evidence of the outstanding quality and originality of the project
+Outline of the high-risk aspects of the proposed project

 Apart from the overarching criterion of academic excellence, the project’s importance for Berlin as a centre of research excellence plays a crucial role in the evaluation of all applications.
 The endorsement by the management of the eligible institution enclosed with the application should therefore include a paragraph on the impact the project is expected to have on strategic profile buildi